RaedEid95/assignment/README.md

 [Note: use your preferred Messaging platfrom and Scheduling platfrom to set up the environment]
 We need a high-level Arch for the environment.
 (Streaming simulation)
-Data is hosted in SQL server, for 27 k clients. we recommend mimicking streaming data by taking 20% as original data and the rest as streaming.
+Data is hosted in SQL server, for 272 clients. we recommend mimicking streaming data by taking 20% as original data and the rest as streaming.

 ### File

 arima-univarient-solution.ipynb
 The AI forecasting water consumption solution based Arima univariate ML method. using Jupyter IDE.
+Replace datebase connection into reading csv file.
 ### Data Sample
 	ConsumptionDate	AccountOID	Consumption
 1	2022-04-01	3216049	0.0